pepopo978/SuperwowInstallation/README.md

 ### 2. While you have windows security open, add a folder exclusion for your base turtle wow folder (where WoW.exe is) so that it doesn't remove vanillafixes/superwow later on out of nowhere.
 <hr>

 ### 3. Download the latest vanilla fixes (>= version 1.4) if you don't already have it from here https://github.com/hannesmann/vanillafixes/releases and place in your TWow folder next to WoW.exe.
+You may need to add `d3d9.enableDialogMode = True` to your dxvf.conf file if you are getting black screens when alt-tabbing or switching windows.
 <hr>

 ### 4. Download the latest SuperWoW dll from here https://github.com/balakethelock/SuperWoW/releases/tag/Release and place in your TWow folder next to WoW.exe.
 You only need the dll you don't need the launcher.